eth-cscs/ImplicitGlobalGrid.jl/README.md

   pkg> add ImplicitGlobalGrid
   pkg> test ImplicitGlobalGrid
 ```

+## Questions, comments and discussions
+To discuss technical issues, please post on Julia Discourse in the [GPU topic] or the [Julia at Scale topic] or in the `#gpu` or `#hpc` channels on the [Julia Slack] (to join, visit https://julialang.org/slack/).
+To discuss numerical/domain-science issues, please post on Julia Discourse in the [Numerics topic] or the [Modelling & Simulations topic] or whichever other topic fits best your issue.

+## Your contributions
+This project welcomes your contribution!
+Have you developed an application with ImplicitGlobalGrid that could be featured as an example?
+Please contribute it to share it with the world (if your application uses also ParallelStencil then contribute it as a mini-app in the corresponding repository)!
+Are you missing a convenience feature (like `ImplicitGlobalGrid.gather!`)?
+Then write it using MPI and contribute it to ImplicitGlobalGrid!
+Are you missing a great feature in the core of ImplicitGlobalGrid?
+Maybe you can contribute yourself!
+Please open an issue to discuss your idea for a contribution beforehand.
+Furthermore, note that a pull request should always address an issue in its completeness.
+Moreover, pull requests should blend nicely into the existing project; common sense is the primary guide in this regard (community guideline documents, e.g. [ColPrac](https://github.com/SciML/ColPrac), can be consulted in addition for inspiration).
+We are looking forward to your contribution!

 ## References
 \[1\] [Räss, L., Omlin, S., & Podladchikov, Y. Y. (2019).
 Porting a Massively Parallel Multi-GPU Application to Julia: a 3-D Nonlinear Multi-Physics Flow Solver.
 JuliaCon Conference, Baltimore, USA.][JuliaCon19]